Q4 2025 Altcoin Watchlist: 5 Presale Projects Likely to List (Best Wallet, Bitcoin Hyper, SUBBD, PEPENODE, SNORTER)

 Fundraising snapshot (reported): Multiple outlets report $22.5–23.5 million raised through October 2025.
 Again, numbers appear across promotional/press channels; cross-verify with official dashboards when available.

-Listing watch: For L2s, the critical milestone is network readiness (testnet → mainnet), security assumptions (fraud proofs/validity proofs), and an independent code audit.
+Listing watch: For L2s, the critical milestone is network readiness (testnet → mainnet), security assumptions (illegal deception proofs/validity proofs), and an independent code audit.
 Token listings that precede mainnet stability carry outsized technical risk.

 Diligence checklist: Identify the exact L2 architecture (optimistic vs ZK vs sidechain), data availability layer, withdrawal liveness, bridge governance, and the bug-bounty scope.
 Confirm whether presale marketing aligns with deliverables on the public repo and testnet explorer.